 “Hindsight is 20/20.”
 We’ve all heard that phrase, especially when making a decision and realizing (too late) that it was the wrong one.
 As a result, it can negatively impact quality decision-making.
 And not necessarily the process by which a decision was made, but whether the outcome was favorable or not.
 This is known as hindsight bias.

-However, learning from experiences and surprises is 100% reasonable, but it can have some costly consequences.
-For example, we often blame decision-makers when otherwise good decisions turned out to be bad ones.
+Learning from experiences and surprises is 100% reasonable, but it can have some costly consequences.
+For example, we often blame decision-makers when otherwise good decisions turn out to be bad ones.
 We often don’t give them credit for other successful decisions they have made—but that are only apparent after the fact.

 To put it more clearly, when the outcome is unfavorable, stakeholders blame project managers for not seeing “the writing on the wall” when it only became legible after the fact.
 This is known as outcome bias.

 All in all, hindsight bias impacts decision-making.
-Experienced project managers likely fall victim to hindsight bias when making decisions, whether or not they realize it.
-As a result, hindsight bias and outcome bias make it nearly impossible to properly make a decision.
+Experienced project managers, whether or not they realize it, likely fall victim to hindsight bias when making decisions.
+As a result, hindsight bias and outcome bias make it nearly impossible to make a decision properly.

 6. The Illusion of Validity

-“System 1” jumps to conclusions from little evidence, or only evidence that is apparent (again, rather than considering the absence or lack of evidence).
+“System 1” jumps to conclusions from little evidence, or only apparent evidence (again, rather than considering the absence or lack of evidence).
 After all, poor or lack of substantial evidence makes for a very good story, doesn’t it?
-Our “System 1” also loves to jump to conclusions based on coherence (the stories we form in our heads), and our confidence (and sometimes overconfidence) in our opinions and subjective experiences.
+Our “System 1” also loves to jump to conclusions based on coherence (the stories we form in our heads) and our confidence (and sometimes overconfidence) in our opinions and subjective experiences.
 This translates into the illusion of validity, which is a cognitive illusion.

 In this case, the project manager made a decision and constructed a story in his head even though the story might not necessarily be true.